 This fortress is the largest stone structure of South America.
 It contains more than 450 stone houses.
 It is located on a mountain higher than Machu Picchu, is much older than the Inca Empire.
 This Machu Picchu of the North was found in better condition than the one in the South.
 The Kuelap complex remains relatively unknown in this remote zone, which only thirty years ago took two months to walk out to from the nearest road.
 The fortress is filled with a million air plants, bromeliads and orchids, high on a mountain top, in this mysterious cloud forest.

 The Mysterious Department of Amazonas

 To the Inca it was the birthplace of the Amazon and the first Spaniard to explore the length of the Amazon confirmed this.
 Fifteen years ago, the Gene Savoy expedition claimed discovery of thousands of stone structures in this valley called "Gran Vilaya".
 Today adventure tours as well as group tours can access Chachapoyas by airplane or road and stay in new, modern facilities.
 This is the land of eternal spring and mountain freshness, in a remote pristine zone better than Yellowstone!
 It offers the best in white water, bicycling, rock climbing, hiking, backpacking, trekking, mountaineering, exploring, horseback, birding and cultural experiences in the friendliest zone in Peru.

-Check the video of Marvelous Spatuletail taken in Levanto: (You Need the Plug-in of Flash Player)
+Check the video of Marvelous Spatuletail at Levanto Lodge: (You Need the Plug-in of Flash Player)